 SNAPSHOTS

 These paintings are interpretations of family photographs, many taken in Williamstown, NJ during the 1950s.
+There’s a full narrative to follow.

 Mickie and Chuck